Nebelhom/tweetery/README.md

 * [Pandas Library](https://pandas.pydata.org/)

 ## Feeds
 The feeds are based on a defined file.
-The default being 'feeds.csv' in the same folder, but can be defined according to your needs.
+The default being 'feeds.csv' in the user_data folder, but can be defined according to your needs.
+It is, however, important that you place it in the '''user_data''' directory.

 ### Structure of feed file (csv format)
 ```